 4.2 CT scanner

 CT scanners require more space due to their high level of technical equipment and complex radiation protection measures.
-A minimum area of around 30 to 40 square meters should be planned for a CT room in order to provide sufficient space for the device, the technology and the necessary work areas.
-The placement of the CT scanner also requires precise coordination with the room layout, as the scanner has a major impact on the flow paths in the room.
-Special requirements include a reinforced ceiling for radiation protection measures and good ventilation to regulate the heat generated by the device.
+A minimum area of around 30 to 40 square meters should be planned for a CT room.
+Special requirements include a reinforced ceiling for radiation protection and effective ventilation to regulate the heat generated by the device.

 Mammography devices are generally more compact than X-ray fluoroscopy devices and CT scanners, but still require sufficient space for ergonomic use.
 The recommended room size here is around 15 to 20 square meters.
-An ergonomic room design that increases patient comfort and optimizes workflows for medical staff is particularly important.
-A flexible layout of the room can help to maximize both equipment settings and patient comfort, for example by creating sufficient space for changing rooms and private areas.
+A well thought-out room layout optimizes patient comfort and creates space for important facilities such as changing rooms and private areas.

 4.4.
 Mobile X-ray machines

 Mobile X-ray machines have the advantage that they can be used flexibly in different environments.
 Due to their mobility, the room size requirements are minimal and can vary depending on the location.
 As a rule, a room of around 10 to 15 square meters is sufficient to use the device.
-Nevertheless, basic requirements such as power connections and adequate ventilation must be observed to ensure the proper functioning of the mobile device.
-The main advantages of mobile devices are their flexibility and the ability to adapt the space as required.
+Nevertheless, basic requirements such as power connections and sufficient ventilation must be observed to ensure the proper functioning of the mobile device.

 5. advantages and disadvantages of different room concepts